 Upon a sufficient showing the Court may recognize the minor's present or previous custodians as de facto parents and grant standing to participate as parties in dispositional hearings and any hearings thereafter at which the status of the dependent child is at issue.
-The person seeking de facto parent status shall have the rights outlined in California Rules of Court, Rule 5.534(e).
-(Effective July 1, 2012; Rule 6.2.10 (now 6.3.13) renumbered effective January 1, 2006; adopted as Rule 51.10 effective January 1, 1996)
+The person seeking de facto parent status shall have the rights outlined in California Rules of Court, Rule 5.534(a).
+(Effective January 1, 2022; Rule 6.2.10 (now 6.3.13) renumbered effective January 1, 2006; adopted as Rule 51.10 effective January 1, 1996)